dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 - potentially negates the need of having physical hardware at hand for doing so
 - provides numerous Linux, Unix and Windows environments to work in
 - provides variety of tools, services, SDKs and the like running on those OSs
-- Usually requires specific knowledge to use APIs for creating and managing the virtual OSs in the cloud infrastructure
-- therefore usually not user-friendly and simple to use
+- Usually requires specific knowledge to use APIs for creating and managing the virtual OSs in the cloud infrastructure, therefore usually not user-friendly and simple to use

 <mark style="background: #BABD00;">IaaS provider examples:</mark>
 - AWS